United States government group chat leaks: Leak

 Editor-in-chief of The Atlantic, Jeffrey Goldberg (left) was mistakenly added to the group chat by National Security Advisor Michael Waltz (right).

-On March 11, 2025, National Security Advisor Michael Waltz established a group conversation on Signal that included several high-ranking administration officials, including Vice President JD Vance, Secretary of State Marco Rubio, Secretary of Defense Pete Hegseth, CIA director John Ratcliffe, Director of National Intelligence Tulsi Gabbard (identified as "TG"), United States Secretary of the Treasury Scott Bessent (identified as "Scott B"), presumed Deputy White House Chief of Staff Stephen Miller (identified as "S M"), White House Chief of Staff Susie Wiles, and the United States Special Envoy to the Middle East Steve Witkoff.
+On March 11, 2025, National Security Advisor Michael Waltz established a group conversation on Signal that included several high-ranking administration officials, including Vice President JD Vance, Secretary of State Marco Rubio, Secretary of Defense Pete Hegseth, CIA director John Ratcliffe, Director of National Intelligence Tulsi Gabbard (identified as "TG"), Secretary of the Treasury Scott Bessent (identified as "Scott B"), presumed deputy White House chief of staff Stephen Miller (identified as "S M"), White House Chief of Staff Susie Wiles, and United States special envoy to the Middle East Steve Witkoff.

 As he created the chat, Waltz also sent a Signal request to Jeffrey Goldberg, the editor-in-chief of The Atlantic magazine, to join the conversation.
 On March 13, 2025, Waltz added Goldberg to a private Signal group chat labeled "Houthi PC small group".
 Although his presence in the chat was visible to other members under the handle "JG", the other members were apparently unaware of his identity.

 The group initially exchanged messages about staffing arrangements, with principals designating representatives from their departments for coordination purposes.
 In the subsequent discussion, the officials shared sensitive operational details regarding the planned military strikes in Yemen, including specific information about targets, weapons, and strike sequencing.
 (Note: Signal users do not see the phone number of the participants by default.
 Users also have the option to allow calls by a unique user ID only.)

 On March 13, Witkoff was in Moscow meeting with Russian leader and President Vladimir Putin, though it is not known whether he had a device with Signal with him at the time.
 Just after midnight Moscow time, the chat named an active CIA intelligence officer; according to a Telegram post by Sergei Markov, Witkoff and Putin were in a meeting until 1:30 a.m.